 Transfer the fish to serving plates and pour a few tablespoons of the broth over the top.
 Squeeze any excess water out of the Japanese mustard spinach and place them on the side of the fish.

-Sakana no nitsuke should be cooled quickly and stored in the refrigerator in a sealed container for up to 2 days.
+Sakana no nitsuke should be cooled quickly and stored in a sealed container in the refrigerator for up to 2 days.
 Make sure not to leave it at room temperature for more than 20 minutes to prevent the growth of harmful bacteria.

 To reheat, I recommend heating on the stove since microwaving can negatively impact the texture.